+Wide rows are set across narrow beds.
 Wide rows are ideal for very small-seeded vegetables—seeds that are more easily broadcast than sown tiny seed by tiny seed.
 Unlike single rows, wide rows allow for a greater harvest from less space.

-How to create and care for a wide row garden bed:
+How to create and care for a wide-row garden bed:

-• Instead of creating narrow mounded single seed row, mound soil up the width of a steel bow rake—12 to 18 inches across.
+• Instead of creating a narrow mounded single seed row, mound soil up the width of a steel bow rake—12 to 18 inches across.
 Allow a traditional furrow on either side for deep watering—a wide row is ideal for overhead irrigation as you might water lettuce or spinach.

 • Rake flat and smooth the wide row—make sure dirt clods are eliminated.
 If your wide row is just 4 to 6 inches taller than the surrounding area, the soil will warm quicker in spring, hold solar heat throughout the season, and be well drained.
 These are ideal conditions for vegetable growing.